Cygnus X-3 as a PeVatron and the LHAASO 2025 data

 with a fixed relative direction $\mu_0\equiv\cos\theta_0$ between the 3-momenta of the primary nuclei and background photon, $\sigma_{i\gamma}$ the cross section, $\Theta(s)$ the Heaviside step function, and $s_{\min}$ the threshold energy squared.
 Such an approximation is justified at sufficiently large distances compared to the extension of photon source.
 In the case of reactions on stellar photons, both the squared center-of-mass energy of the two particles, $s=2E\eps(1-\mu_0)$, and the flux factor $1-\mu_0$ change with the angle $\theta_0$ during one orbit, leading to an orbital modulation of the reaction rate.
 In contrast, the angle $\theta_0$ is fixed for reactions on photons from the accretion disk, with angles restricted to $(1-\mu_0)\simeq (R/d)^2$.
 Thus for such reactions, no orbital modulation is expected but the threshold energy is increased by the factor $(R/d)^2$ compared to an isotropic background.

-In addition to UV and accretion disk photons, X-ray photons are a potential target for photo-hadonic interactions.
-In Ref.~~\cite{Kachelriess:2025hkj}, it was assumed that the observed X-ray flux is emitted as synchrotron radiation by electrons accelerated in the same region as nuclei.
+In addition to UV and accretion disk photons, X-ray photons are a potential target for photo-hadronic interactions.
+KL25 assumed that the observed X-ray flux is emitted as synchrotron radiation by electrons accelerated in the same region as nuclei.
 Then the X-ray photons would be isotropically distributed in the acceleration zone, and no orbital modulation is expected in the reaction rate on these background photons.
-Thus a dominant contribution of X-ray photons to the interaction depth of CRs is disfavoured by the orbital modulation seen in the LHAASO data.
+Thus a dominant contribution of X-ray photons to the interaction depth of CRs is disfavoured, if the evidence for an orbital modulation seen in the LHAASO data is confirmed.
 Moreover, the modulation of the X-ray data has a phase opposite to the data in the Fermi/LAT and LHAASO energy range, suggesting a different emission region of X-rays and high-energy photons.
-An emission close to the black hole is also favoured by X-ray observations in other micro-quasars, as well as by data from the Imaging X-ray Polarimetry Explorer (IXPE) observational campaign on Cygnus~X-3, which attributes the X-ray emission to an optically thick envelope close the central source~\cite{Veledina:2024xpr,Mikusincova:2025imj}.
-We assume therefore, in contrast to our previous work~\cite{Kachelriess:2025hkj}, that the reactions on these X-ray photons are negligible.
+An emission close to the black hole is also favoured by X-ray observations in other micro-quasars, as well as by data from the Imaging X-ray Polarimetry Explorer (IXPE) observational campaign on Cygnus~X-3, which attributes the X-ray emission to an optically thick envelope close the central source~\citep{Veledina:2024xpr,Mikusincova:2025imj}.
+We assume therefore, in contrast to our previous work, that the reactions on these X-ray photons are negligible.

-The only other change in the choice of parameters compared to~\cite{Kachelriess:2025hkj} concerns the strength of the magnetic field in the acceleration zone.
+The only other change in the choice of parameters compared to KL25 concerns the strength of the magnetic field in the acceleration zone.
 If the main part of X-ray emission is decoupled from the acceleration zone of hadrons, no strong observational constraints on the magnetic field exist.
 To be conservative, we choose therefore a field strength of the magnetic field, $B=2000$\,G, as low as being compatible with an Hillas energy of $E=6\times 10^{16}$\,eV.
+Stronger magnetic fields would lead also to $\gamma\to e^+e^-$ pair cascades, and are therefore disfavoured by the observation of PeV photons.
 As a result, acceleration mechanisms relaying on strong magnetisation, like magnetic reconnection or Fermi 2nd order acceleration, are less effective.
-Therefore, we choose diffusive shock acceleration as the acceleration mechanism in the jet.
+Therefore, we consider only diffusive shock acceleration as the acceleration mechanism in the jet.